awsdocs/aws-parallelcluster-user-guide/doc_source/cluster-definition.md

 For more information about placement groups, see [Placement groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-The default value is `NONE`\.
+There is no default value\.

 Not all instance types support cluster placement groups\.
-For example, the default instance type of `t2.micro` doesn't support cluster placement groups\.
+For example, the default instance type of `t3.micro` doesn't support cluster placement groups\.
 For information about the list of instance types that support cluster placement groups, see [Cluster placement group rules and limitations](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-limitations-cluster) in the *Amazon EC2 User Guide for Linux Instances*\.
 See [Placement groups and instance launch issues](troubleshooting.md#placement-groups-and-instance-launch-issues) for tips when working with placement groups\.

 ```
-placement_group = NONE
+placement_group = DYNAMIC
 ```

 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update.md#update-policy-fail)